 Hotta, Kazuki et al. “Daily muscle stretching enhances blood flow, endothelial function, capillarity, vascular volume and connectivity in aged skeletal muscle.”
 The Journal of physiology vol. 596,10 (2018): 1903-1917. doi:10.1113/JP275459

 le Roux, C W et al. “Attenuated peptide YY release in obese subjects is associated with reduced satiety.”
 Endocrinology vol. 147,1 (2006): 3-8. doi:10.1210/en.2005-0972

-The information herein on "Everyday Wear and Tear Stretches Chiropractic Recommended" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Everyday Wear and Tear Recommended Chiropractic Stretches" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.